finos/FDC3/docs/specs/browserResidentDesktopAgents.md

 `appId="myApp", appDUrl="https://muyapp.com/appd"`
 `appDUrl="https://myapp.com/appd/v2/apps/myApp"`

-The DA MUST validate the app's identity against the application's origin (protocol, domain and port) by positively matching it with either the `details.url` or `details.allowedOrigins` fields in the  _AppD record constructed from the ValidateAppIdentity message_.
+The DA MUST validate the app's identity against the application's origin (protocol, domain and port) by positively matching it with either the `details.url` or `details.allowedOrigins` fields in the  _AppD record constructed from the WCPValidateAppIdentity message_.

 > Note - The AppD record provided by the app may be different from the one that the DA used to launch the app.
 This is because a DA may launch apps from its own app directory or even without a directory.
 However, the responsibility to provide application identity _rests with its publisher_ (the entity that is _hosting_ the app) and hence DA's MUST reference the AppD record that is provided by the application itself for verification.
 DAs MAY choose to implement _additional_ identity verification procedures (such as comparison with their own configured app directories) and MAY choose to deny access to an application for any reason.

-If authentication succeeds then the DA MUST respond with a "IdentityValidationSucceeded" message which MUST include `ImplementationMetadata` (describing the DA), `AppMetadata` (describing the instance), and `DesktopAgentDetails` record (to support reconnecting after window navigation).
+If authentication succeeds then the DA MUST respond with a "WCPValidateAppIdentityResponse" message which MUST include `ImplementationMetadata` (describing the DA), `AppMetadata` (describing the instance), and `DesktopAgentDetails` record (to support reconnecting after window navigation).

 ```JavaScript
 const authenticateApp = (connection, e) => {